 - If equipped, except in the Bahamas, disable the capability of the boat to pump black water waste overboard.
 New York and Vermont have particularly onerous “no discharge” laws on Lake Champlain.
 To comply, a length of the discharge plumbing must actually be physically removed.
 Probability of inspection is “low;” impact of being found non-compliant is severe; read as, “very expensive.”
 Complying with Lake Champlain regulations will also make you compliant in Canada and throughout the Great Lakes.

-Hull, Boat and Personal Liability Insurance: In the US (I don’t know how tis works in Canada) the “normal” way one contracts for personal liability protection is through a homeowner’s or renter’s policy.
+Hull, Boat and Personal Liability Insurance: In the US (I don’t know how this works in Canada) the “normal” way one contracts for personal liability protection is through a homeowner’s or renter’s insurance policy.
 Personal liability coverage is a standard feature of Homeowner’s policies and Renter’s policies, but is not a standard feature with a boat insurance policy.
 All boat policies will cover liability that occurs in association with, and incidental to, the operation of the boat, but boat liability insurance does not cover events that occur away from, and which do not involve, the boat.
 So, for example, if you’re off shopping at Walmart, and you manage to trip an old lady in a walker, your boat insurance may not provide the personal liability coverage you need to protect you.
+If you’re walking on a sidewalk and knock an aggressive biker into the street, your boat insurance will not cover that liability.
 Especially if you are a full-time cruiser without a land residence, be sure to investigate personal liability coverage when you contract for boat insurance.
-The MTOA has an excellent Member Benefit boat insurance program through four very high quality providers.
-One of the four now provides personal liability coverage as part of their boat insurance policy offering, so is a good match for full-time live-aboards without a land-based residential liability policy.
+The MTOA has an excellent Member Benefit boat insurance program through four very high quality insurance underwriters.
+One of the four (Markel America) now provides personal liability coverage as part of their boat insurance policy offering, so is a good match for full-time live-aboards without a land-based residential liability policy.

 When departing on the Great Loop cruise, check with your boat insurance broker/underwriter about taking your boat across international borders.
 Some boat underwriters require riders to enter Canada, others include coverage if the “Great Loop” is included in the policy cruising limits on the declarations page of the policy.
 Always do your own due diligence!

 Understand “towing” vs “salvage;” consider needs for independent towing insurance through Towboat US or SeaTow.
 Both TowBoat US and SeaTow provide a range of towing options at reasonable annual premium.
 In some parts of the US, one or the other of these companies will have a larger local presence than the other.
 Sanctuary has utilized Towboat US insurance twice in 12 years.
-Once to actually tow us, and once to bring us parts in lieu of towing.
+Once after a breakdown on the Chesapeake Bay to actually tow us, and once in Florida to bring us parts in lieu of towing.
 We recommend this coverage.
 Note that both TowBoat US and SeaTow operate only in the US.
 We are not aware of similar operations in Canada or the Bahamas.

 Boat Operation Skills:

-Some may find this list intimidating.
-We understand that.
+We are very aware that some readers may find this list intimidating.
 This list is not intended to discourage anyone from cruising, either regionally or for the Great Loop.
 The loop is a very safe cruise.
-It is, after all, just a series of day trips strung together in mostly inland waters.
+It is, after all, just a “series of day trips” strung together in mostly inland waters.
 There are no pirates, but the loop will take you to places that are remote from towns and cities, and will take you to places where you are totally unfamiliar with your surroundings.
 Along the loop, it’s unlikely you will ever be out of radio range of other loopers.
-It’s even more unlikely you’ll be out of range of the various national Coast Guard authorities.
+It’s even more unlikely you’ll be out of range of US or Canadian Coast Guard authorities.
 Throughout North America, safe channels are well marked and navigation charts are accurate and available.